Radnen/link.js/README.md

 Multi-Dimensional Expansion
 ---------------------------

-Via the .expand() method, Link will branch out and run all sub-arrays.
+Via the .expand() or .unroll() method, Link will branch out and run all sub-arrays.
 Here is an example running Link on a 2D array.
 ``` javascript
 	var a = [[0, 1], [2, 3], [4, 5, 7], [6, 7]];
 	var s = Link(a).expand().filter(even).toArray(); // s = [0, 2, 4, 6]